Scale of justice next to a wooden gavel.

 The judge will ask about your background, medical history, and symptoms.
 Sometimes, an in-person hearing will be more advantageous for you as the ALJ can take note of your symptoms themselves.
 If you use a cane to walk or see your hands shake, they will put it on record.

-Your attorney will also question you to better represent your case.
+Your attorney will also question you to represent your case better, especially for workers who still need disability benefits.
 Your witnesses and the requested witnesses will also testify.
 You or your attorney can question any witnesses present in the hearing.

 Prepare for Your Disability Hearing with the Administrative Law Judge